xrdtrace: X-ray diffractogram trace file parser

 This parser is fairly new and untested.
 As a result, the returned metadata

-contain all the entries in the [Measurement conditions]
+contain all the entries in the [Measurement conditions] section, without

 any additional filtering.